vvlisn/log-env-to-annotation/README.md

    - Implements Kubewarden policy interface:
      - `validate`: Main entry point for Pod mutation.
      - `validate_settings`: Entry point for settings validation.
-   - Only processes the first container in each Pod.
+   - Processes containers in Pods, Deployments, and ReplicaSets.

 See the [Kubewarden Policy SDK](https://github.com/kubewarden/policy-sdk-go) documentation for more details on policy development.